kk1987/T480s-hackintosh/README.md

   * Set iGain=0, PCM=100, Rec=50
 * Lilu, for various stuff below to work
 * WhateverGreen, for iGPU
-  * See Devices/Properties patches in config.plist
+  * See Devices/Properties patches in config.plist (set ig-platform-id & device-id + patch for 32MB DVMT-prealloc)
 * USBInjectAll, for USB ports
   * Touchscreen, Bluetooth etc. won't work without this
   * See SSDT-UIAC.dsl for machine-specific patch